The Metro Charter requires that a standing citizens' committee be established and maintained by the Metro Office of Citizen Involvement.

+The Metro Charter requires that a standing community advisory committee be established and maintained by the Metro Office of Citizen Involvement.
 The Public Engagement Review Committee serves as a key component of Metro’s efforts to develop successful public engagement processes.

-Committee activities include:
+Committee responsibilities and activities include:

-- reviewing the annual public engagement report
+- Reviewing the annual public engagement report

-- making recommendations to the Metro Council about engagement priorities.
+- Making recommendations to the Metro Council about engagement priorities.

 - Experience: Demonstrated skills, knowledge or experience valuable to support Metro’s public engagement principles